fairmath/fherma-challenges/house-price-prediciton/description.md

 1. **Mean Absolute Error (MAE):** calculates the average difference between the calculated values and actual values.
 It shows how far the model’s prediction from the true house price.
 2. **Mean Squared Error (MSE):** the average squared difference between the estimated values and true value.
 The MSE incorporates both the variance of the estimator and its bias.
 3. **R-squared (Coefficient of Determination):** the proportion of variation in the dependent variable (y) that is accounted for by the regression line, compared to the variation explained by the mean of y.
 Essentially, it measures how much more accurately the regression line predicts each point’s value compared to simply using the average value of y.
-4. **Execution time:** the average time taken to classify each sample.
+4. **Execution time:** the average time taken to process each sample.

 ## Scoring & awards